JasperNelson/HeadlessCapturePortal/README.md

 3. [x] ~~Define a safe way to store and process passwords~~
 4. [ ] Define a module that verifies that a capture portal actually exists on the network and that it meets the specifications defined in the `Login` files.
 5. [x] ~~Define an extensible configuration file format~~
-6. [ ] Finish "Quick" frontend (all the commands that cause an immediate action)
+6. [x] Finish "Quick" frontend (all the commands that cause an immediate action)
+7. [ ] Setup the Auto login to automatically login to a captive portal from a matching given url
-7. [ ] Setup Unit Tests
+8. [ ] Setup Unit Tests
-8. [ ] Develop Modular and Actionable Network Portion of Backend using requests that will take commands from the frontend.
+9. [ ] Develop Modular and Actionable Network Portion of Backend using requests that will take commands from the frontend.
 HOWEVER ensure that we are creating a good api that can be expanded on by additional installable packages/modules. (i.e [Playwrite](https://playwright.dev/python/docs/intro))
+10. [x] Develop Debug Backend
+11. [ ] Setup the yes command to bypass questions
+12. [ ] Setup verbose command to automatically enable verbose logging
+13. [ ] Setup Layout command to automatically return the layout of a URL.
+14. [ ] Setup Default command to login using a single given login toml file
+15. [-] Setup The Auto command to login using a directory of files contained in the config or manually specified
+16. [x] Setup the URL command to return the captive portal
 ##### FOR 2.0
-9. [ ] Add Playwrite Support
+1. [ ] Add Playwrite Support
-10. [ ] Create a Intuitive TUI that will guide a user in creating a TOML Login file for a given network.
+2. [ ] Create a Intuitive TUI that will guide a user in creating a TOML Login file for a given network.
+3. [ ] Allow for specification of Automatic Login by SSID and IP addresses. (as opposed to just URL)
 ##### FAR FUTURE
-11. [ ] Port portions of program to GOLANG/RUST????
+1. [ ] Port portions of program to GOLANG/RUST????